ananyam56/Project_Group_7/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort (Abigail):
 - Sample Sort (Veda): This project involves the parallel implementation and evaluation of the Sample Sort algorithm, using MPI for inter-process communication.
 Sample Sort is a parallel sorting algorithm that divides data into partitions, sorting each partition locally, selecting a set of representative samples to determine partition boundaries, and redistributing data before performing a final merge.
-The algorithm will be tested on the Grace high-performance computing cluster
+The algorithm will be tested on the Grace high-performance computing cluster.
 - Merge Sort (Ananya): Merge sort is a divide-and-conquer algorithm.
-It recursively splits an array into 2 halves, sorts each half, and then merges the two sorted halves to produce a final sorted array.
+It recursively splits an array into 2 halves, sorts each half, and then merges the two sorted halves to produce a final sorted array using MPI calls.
 In the parallel implementation of merge sort, the array is divided amongst many processors and each processor sorts a portion of the array concurrently.
+The algorithm will be tested on the Grace high-performance computing cluster.
 - Radix Sort:

 ### 2b.
 Pseudocode for each parallel algorithm